Unemployment benefits and unemployment Updated

 Effects of job search requirements

 Individuals receiving unemployment benefits are required to search actively for work.
-Requirements range from simply registering with the governmental unemployment assistance agency, to periodically visiting the agency to discuss search activities, to providing evidence on employers contacted.
-Programs may call for sanctions for people who fail to search actively, although there is little evidence on the extent to which this occurs.
+Requirements range from simply registering with the governmental unemployment agencies, to periodically visiting the agency to discuss search activities, to providing evidence on employers contacted.
+A possible negative side effect of benefit programs can occur if these requirements are not enforced and individuals do not meet the requirements.
+To address this problem, programs often call for sanctions for people who fail to search actively.

 Effects of the method of financing